vanhoefm/fragattacks/research/README.md

     If you updated your kernel, you will need to recompile and reinstall the drivers.

 11. Check that you are using modified firmware if needed for your wireless network card.

+12. Check that the tested device doesn't block ICMP ping requests.
+In case it doesn't reply to pings you can run tcpdump or wireshark on the device, or you can try any of the other methods listed in [No ICMP Support](#9.3-No-ICMP-Support).

 # 8. Extended Vulnerability Tests